wenqilyu/Informer/README.md

 3. Generative-style Decoder

 ## Discussion
-1. Why we use transformers in LSTF.
+1. Why we use transformers in LSTF?
-2.
+2. Why MSE score to increase rapidly when the sequeences increase?

 ## Resource Links